Mothman: Analysis

-According to University of Chicago psychologist David A. Gallo, 55 sightings of Mothman in Chicago during 2017 published on the website of self-described Fortean researcher Lon Strickler are "a selective sample".
+According to University of Chicago psychologist David A. Gallo, "55 sightings of Mothman in Chicago during 2017" published on the website of self-described Fortean researcher Lon Strickler are "a selective sample".
 Gallo explains that "he's not sampling random people and asking if they saw the Mothman – he's just counting the number of people that voluntarily came forward to report a sighting."
 According to Gallo, "people more likely to visit a paranormal-centric website like Strickler's might also be more inclined to believe in, and therefore witness the existence of, a 'Mothman'."

-Some pseudoscience adherents (such as ufologists, paranormal authors, and cryptozoologists) claim that Mothman was an alien, a supernatural manifestation, or a previously unknown species of animal.
-In his 1975 book, Keel claimed that the Point Pleasant residents experienced precognitions including premonitions of the collapse of the Silver Bridge, UFO sightings, visits from inhuman or threatening men in black, and other phenomena.
+Some pseudoscience adherents (such as ufologists, paranormal authors, and cryptozoologists) suggest the Mothman could be an alien, a supernatural manifestation, or a previously unknown species of animal.
+However, the latter is highly unlikely, as according to the square-cube law, a creature with the 6-7 foot height and 10-foot wingspan, as described by Roger Scarberry would not be able to fly.
+In his 1975 book, Keel claimed that Point Pleasant residents experienced precognitions including premonitions of the collapse of the Silver Bridge, UFO sightings, visits from inhuman or threatening men in black, and other phenomena.

 Festival and statues

+Mothman has become a big source of tourism for Point Pleasant.
 Point Pleasant held its first Annual Mothman Festival in 2002.
-The Mothman Festival began after brainstorming creative ways for people to visit Point Pleasant.
+The Mothman Festival began after brainstorming creative ways to attract visitors to Point Pleasant.
 The group organizing the event chose the Mothman to be the center of the festival due to its uniqueness, and as a way to celebrate its local legacy in the town.

 According to the event organizer Jeff Wamsley, the average attendance for the Mothman Festival is an estimated 10–12 thousand people per year.

 A 12-foot-tall metallic statue of the creature, created by artist and sculptor Bob Roach, was unveiled in 2003.
-The Mothman Museum and Research Center opened in 2005.Moran, Mark; Sceurman, Mark; Lake, Matt (2008).
-Weird U.S. The ODDyssey Continues – Your Travel Guide to America's Local Legends and Best Kept Secrets, p.
-260. New York: Sterling Publishing Co., Inc. The festival is held on the third weekend of every September, hosting guest speakers, vendor exhibits, pancake-eating contests, and hayride tours of locally notable areas.
+The Mothman Museum and Research Center opened in 2005.
+The festival is held on the third weekend of every September, hosting guest speakers, vendor exhibits, pancake-eating contests, and hayride tours of locally notable areas.

+In popular culture

+While the 1975 book and 2002 film The Mothman Prophecies may be the best known media regarding the legend, several low-budget and independently-made narrative films and documentary projects have since been released.